leanprover-community/blog/posts/cauchy-integral-formula.md

     distributed into groups of about 20-25 people, and students from one group go to the same section of each course.
-All ~300 of math major freshmen have to take proof-based courses in Analysis, Algebra, and Linear algebra.
+All ~300 of math major freshmen have to take proof-based courses in Analysis, Algebra, and Linear Algebra.

-So, I opened some old lecture notes written by my classmates, refreshed my knowledge of the Henstrock integral, and realized that actually I prove that the divergence is integrable in the sense of one of possible generalizations of this integral to $ℝ^n$.
+So, I opened some old lecture notes written by my classmates, refreshed my knowledge of the Henstock integral, and realized that actually I prove that the divergence is integrable in the sense of one of possible generalizations of this integral to $ℝ^n$.
 Thus I decided to formalize the Henstock integral in Lean and split the proof into